m-hassantahir/Automating_Excel/README.md

-# Automating_Excel
+# Automated Excel Spreadsheet Price Reduction and Visualization
-Automated Excel Spreadsheet Price Reduction and Visualization This project automates a price reduction workflow on an Excel spreadsheet with three columns: transaction_id, product_id, and price.
+This project automates a price reduction workflow on an Excel spreadsheet with three columns: transaction_id, product_id, and price.
 It implements the following functionalities:
 1. 10% Price Reduction: Applies a 10% discount to each product's price using a formula.
 2. Data Manipulation: